-Senior Fair Board Director: Greg Barry
+Senior Fair Board Director: Kris Copenhaver

 Committee Chairperson: Greg Berry

-Jr. Fairboard: Summer Litteral, Wyatt Gordon, Audrey

-Warren, Emma Strayer
+Jr. Fairboard: Zoey Ramsbottom, Abigail Strayer, Alivia

+James

-Monday, July 8th - 9:00am, Show Arena
+Monday, July 7th - 9:00am, Show Arena

 - Rabbit projects must be in the exhibitor possession by May 1.
 Possession is defined as owned by and residing with the exhibitor. - Breeding rabbits must be tattooed in the left ear ONLY by May 1st.
-Any rabbit not big enough to be tattooed will not

-- be permitted to show.
-If tattoos are not legible or backwards, rabbit will be sent home. - Rabbit Projects must go through the Rabbit Committee "Tagging" event which will be held in April prior to the May 1 entry deadline. - 4.
+Any rabbit not big enough to be tattooed will not be permitted to show.
+If tattoos are not legible or backwards, rabbit will be sent home. - 3.
+Rabbit projects are encouraged to go through the Tattoo and Health Check Clinic provided by the Rabbit Committee.
+The Tattoo and Health Check Clinic will take place at the end of April at the Fairgrounds.
+Date TBA on the Logan County Rabbit Committee Facebook Page and through Extension Office communications. - 4.
 No Substitutions - 5.
 At Fair Rabbits must go through check-in prior to being placed in designated cage. - 6.
 At check-in rabbit must be free of disqualifications as outlined in the Standard of Perfection.
-Must be clean and in good condition - 7.
-At check-in if any issue is found that needs to be examined by a vet, all rabbits from the same barn will be guarantined until released by vet - 8.
+Must be clean and in good condition

+- At check-in if any issue is found that needs to be examined by a vet, all rabbits from the same barn will be quarantined until released by vet - 8.
 Rabbits will go through vet check once they are in their designated pens. - 9.
-Diseased rabbits will be dismissed by the Fair vet and immediately removed from the Fairgrounds. - 10.
-Cage locks are not permitted. - 11.
+Diseased rabbits will be dismissed by the Fair vet and immediately removed from the Fairgrounds. - Cage locks are not permitted.
+Small carabiner clips will be provided by the Rabbit Committee to help ensure rabbit safety. - 11.
 Exhibitors are responsible for the general care, feeding, and watering of rabbits. - 12.
 Exhibitors are responsible for cleaning their own pens before 10:00am daily.
-If a pen is dirty, it will be tagged with a RED CARD; 2 red cards may result in disciplinary action up to expulsion from the Fair. - All rabbits are released after 10p on Friday evening, with the exception of rabbits being used for Showman of Showmen on Saturday morning - 14.
+If a pen is dirty, it will be tagged with a RED CARD; 2 red cards may result in disciplinary action up to expulsion from the Fair. - 13.
+All rabbits are released after 10p on Friday evening, with the exception of rabbits being used for Showman of Showmen on Saturday morning - 14.
 Pens must be clean at release on Friday.
 Failure to do so may result in disciplinary action up to expulsion from the Fair. - 15.
 Animals removed prior to the release time will cause the exhibitor to lose current year's awards and may be barred from exhibiting in next year's Fair. - 16.
 The rabbit committee is not responsible for any rabbits left in the barn after 9:00am Sunday after the fair - 17.
 Exhibitors should plan to participate in barn clean up after Fair.